 If your behavior is dangerous to yourself or someone else, quiet time and clinical time out may not work, but should be tried before more restrictive interventions are used.

 Seclusion is a place where there are no dangerous objects with which you can hurt yourself.
 It also has to be a place where you can be watched, and you cannot leave the area until you are no longer dangerous to yourself or others.
-Your doctor will determine what changes you need to make in your behavior in order to be released, and he or she must tell you exactly what behaviors you must show in order to be released.
+Your doctor will determine what changes you need to make in your behavior in order to be released, and they must tell you exactly what behaviors you must show in order to be released.

 Once you are placed in seclusion you must be watched by a staff member who is of your same sex, unless you have a good reason to want someone of the opposite sex.
 They are required to check on you at least every 15 minutes.
 If you are given emergency medications and placed in seclusion, you must be watched continuously to receive help if problems occur from the medications.
 This continuous observation can be done with a video camera.

 When you are restrained, it means that all or part of your body movement is restricted.
 In order to restrict the movement of your body, various devices can be used.
 Examples are:

 - leather restraints on your wrists and ankles can be used to tie you to a chair or bed,

 - a vest that can be used to tie you to a chair or bed,

 - a body net that can be wrapped around you,